apache/datasketches-cpp/python/README.md

 ## Installation

-The release files do not include the needed python binding librayr ([pybind11](https://github.com/pybind/pybind11)).
+The release files do not include the needed python binding library ([pybind11](https://github.com/pybind/pybind11)).
 If building from a relase package, you must ensure that the pybind11 directory points to a local copy of pybind11.

 An official pypi build is eventually planned but not yet available.